softwareconstruction240/softwareconstruction/chess/6-gameplay/getting-started.md

 ## Dependencies

-Add the following dependencies to the `client` module:
+Add the following dependencies to the `client` and `server` modules:

 - **org.glassfish.tyrus.bundles:tyrus-standalone-client:1.15**
   - Scope: Compile

-Add the following dependencies to the `server` module:

-- **org.glassfish.tyrus.bundles:tyrus-standalone-client:1.15**
-  - Scope: Test